-We process crude into high-quality refined products consumers require.
-We continue to look for opportunities to minimize the environmental impact that results from the extraction and production of oil, and manufacturing and distributing of fuels.
+Suncor processes crude oil into high-quality refined products consumers require.
+We continue to look for opportunities to minimize the environmental impact that results from the extraction and production of oil, and manufacturing and distribution of fuels.

-Lower operating temperatures have the potential to decrease emissions at production and refining.
+Reducing the temperature and pressure in our processes could decrease emissions at production and refining.

 We are advancing technology development to partially upgrade bitumen, which would increase value by decreasing the cost to upgrade and reducing the amount of diluent required to transport this new bitumen product, and lower greenhouse gas (GHG) intensity from extraction to the end user.
 The technology when realized could also integrate with existing Suncor infrastructure.

 We are progressing research at the Western Research Institute in Laramie, Wyo., where we are using the pilot facility for our partial upgrading development work in 2020 and 2021.